Precision

 Understanding atomic-to-mesoscale synthesis

-To control the creation of new functional materials, it is necessary to understand the forces that shape them at different scales.
-Our studies span the continuum from subatomic, to atomic, to molecular, to nanoscale, and beyond.
-These fundamental studies create foundational knowledge that will allow us to achieve real-time adaptive control over materials synthesis.
+To control the creation of new functional materials, it is crucial to understand the forces that act on them at different scales.
+Our studies range from subatomic to atomic, molecular, and nanoscale levels, and beyond.
+These fundamental studies lay the groundwork that will allow us to achieve real-time adaptive control over materials synthesis.

-For instance, an understanding of superlattice structures formed during nanoparticle self-assembly is important to tailoring superlattice properties.
+For instance, comprehending how superlattice structures form during nanoparticle self-assembly is important to tailoring their properties.
 However, key questions remain about how individual nanoparticles behave within emerging superlattice patterns.
-PNNL researchers are using advanced transmission electron microscopy equipped with direct detection camera capabilities to track individual nanoparticles in real time.
-Measurements obtained using these tools allow a calculation of the atomic forces competing to drive the assembly process, providing a fundamental understanding of the dynamics involved in the assembly process, and ultimately enabling investigators to control the design of nanoparticle superlattices.
+Researchers at PNNL are using advanced transmission electron microscopy equipped with direct detection camera capabilities to track individual nanoparticles in real time.
+From these measurements, they can calculate the atomic forces competing to drive the assembly process, providing a fundamental understanding of the dynamics involved in the assembly process, and ultimately enabling investigators to control the design of nanoparticle superlattices.